adrian-gadient/fuji-recipe-tagger/README.md

 ### Step 1: Import metadata from photos

-Import metadata with **`get_exif.sh`** via the download icon).
+Import metadata with **`get_exif.sh`** .
 To run the code, simply drag this file into the Terminal an press \[ENTER\].
 Follow the instructions.
-This generates the file `pics_metadata_DATE_TIME.csv`, which includes the path to your photos and the settings used to create them.
+This generates the file `pics_metadata_DATE_TIME.csv`, which includes the path to your photos and the settings (e.g., Sharpness) used to create them.

 ### Step 2: Identify which simulation was used to create a photo

 Drag **`identify_recipes.sh`** into the Terminal and press \[ENTER\].
 Follow the instructions.

-This script compares the extracted EXIF metadata to your recipes and creates two files: `matched_recipes.csv` includes the path to and name of each picture and the recipe used to create it.
-Images from your input file that cannot be matched are saved in `unmatched_jpgs.csv`.
-The latter file is helpful to find incomplete or incorrect entries in the recipes file.
+This script does the real magic: It compares the extracted EXIF metadata of the photos to your list of recipes and creates two files:

+- `matched_recipes.csv` includes the path to and name of pictures with a matching recipe in your list.
+- `unmatched_jpgs.csv` features images from your input file that cannot be matched.
+This file is helpful to find incomplete or incorrect entries in the recipes file.

 The outcome will look something like this: